 Meet Dr. Robert Gatewood.
 Robert is board certified in Cardiovascular Diseases and Internal Medicine, a Clinical Associate Professor at the University at Buffalo; author of more than 50 presentations and co-author of two books.
-Dr. Gatewood took one of my Creativity courses at the International Center for Studies in Creativity at SUNY Buffalo State.
+Dr. Gatewood took one of my Creativity courses at the Center for Applied Imagination at SUNY Buffalo State.

 Meet Dr. Susan Whittaker principle of the Summit Academy in Getzville, New York.
 I conducted a Creative Problem Solving workshop with all 300 staff members of the Summit Academy.
 This session lead to a year- long project that was designed to infuse Creative Problem Solving methods into the academy.

 Meet Jane Fischer.
 Jane is Chair of the Local Economic Development Initiative of the Northern Chautauqua Community Foundation in Dunkirk, New York.
 Jane hired me to lead a Creative Problem Solving workshop with about 100 members of the Northern Chautauqua Community Foundation Local Economic Development Initiative at their annual summit.

 Meet Mary Bennett unit director of the Summit Academy in Amherst, New York.
 Mary took one of my Creativity courses at the Center for Applied Imagination at SUNY Buffalo state and was then instrumental in bringing me into the school to infuse Creative Problem Solving methods into the organization.

 Creativity isn’t some mysterious ability that only a few people possess.
 Creativity is a skill.
 Just like you learned to ride a bicycle, you can learn how to be creative.
 You can turn on your creativity at will instead of waiting for ideas to happen.